catseye/Tamsin/README.markdown

     = cord
     = ok

+If there is more input than we asked to parse, it still succeeds.

+    | main = "sure" & "begorrah".
+    + sure begorrah tis a fine day
+    = begorrah

+The symbol `□` may be used to match against the end of the input (colloquially called "EOF".)

+    | main = "sure" & "begorrah" & □.
+    + sure begorrah
+    = EOF

+This is how you can error if there is extra input remaining.

+    | main = "sure" & "begorrah" & □.
+    + sure begorrah tis a fine day
+    ? expected EOF found 'tis'

+The end of the input is a virtual infinite stream of □'s.
+You can match as many as you like, and it continues to succeed.

+    | main = "sure" & "begorrah" & □ & □ & □.
+    + sure begorrah
+    = EOF

 When a production is called, the result that it evaluates to may be stored in a variable.
 Variables are local to the production.